Aprendemos el arte de la negociación con Todd Caponi

 Nice.
 I can't wait to understand how behavioral science and history mixes with transparency and negotiation.
 This is going to be a great conversation.

-Bright Dickson (01:23):
+Bright Dixon (01:23):

 Our guest, Todd Caponi, was the chief revenue officer of a fast-growing Chicago tech company until one day he left to write a book called The Transparency Sale, in which he says the key to winning at sales and in life is to be unexpectedly honest, vulnerable, and completely transparent.
 Well, that book became a bestseller, so he wrote a second book called The Transparent Sales Leader.
-Todd's also a keynote speaker and he teaches organizations about the importance of transparency, especially when it comes to negotiations.
+Todd's also a keynote speaker and he teaches organizations about the importance of transparency, especially when it comes to negotiations,

 Brian Ford (01:54):

 Both great books.
-I think the psychology of negotiation, it's fascinating.
-So I think this is going to be fun.
-I also love sales.
-A lot of people don't know that about me.
-And how it interplays with our personal finance.
+I think the psychology of negotiation, it's fascinating so I think this is going to be fun.
+I also love sales, a lot of people don't know that about me, and kind of how it interplays with our personal finance.
 In fact, when I was CEO of my own company, I literally wore a hat that said sales dude.
-And everyone knew nothing happens without sales.
-And sales is about relationships and a lot more, which Todd's going to get into a little bit later on.
+Everyone knew nothing happens without sales.
+Sales is about relationships and a lot more, which Todd's going to get into a little bit later on.
+My love of personal finance, it's completely intertwined I think with sales because we're always selling and negotiating in our relationships.
+Learning how to do it well is an important life skill.
+Welcome to the show, Todd.
+We're so happy to have you.

 Todd Caponi (02:39):